Top ranked special educational needs solicitors

 - Sensory sensitivities to smell, touch and sound

-Therefore, it is important that appropriate professionals have provided advice and information ahead of Section B being drafted.
-Children/YP with autism will likely need advice and/or an up to date assessment from some/all of the following:
+It is important that appropriate professionals have provided advice and information ahead of Section B being drafted.
+Children and young people with autism will likely need advice and/or an up-to-date assessment from some/all the following:

 - Educational Psychologist